 What ingredients are in Grape Jelly Cocktail Meatballs?

 The recipe is super easy to put together as it uses a few very simple ingredients.
 It is small meatballs that have been simmered in a sauce made up of chili sauce and grape jelly.
 The recipe in the Elegant but Easy cookbook includes the juice of one lemon but many recipes choose to omit it.
 The original recipe also cooked the meatballs in the sauce while other recipes of the time preferred to bake the meatballs separately before adding them to the sauce.
-Other changes throughout the years of this recipe has been the substitution of premade frozen meatballs sometimes for the homemade and the use of the slow cooker instead of the chafing dish.
+Other changes throughout the years of this recipe have been the substitution of premade frozen meatballs sometimes for the homemade and the use of the slow cooker instead of the chafing dish.
 A popular swap is a can of jellied cranberry sauce for the grape jelly.

 When was Grape Jelly Cocktail Meatballs popular?

 Like I said earlier the first known printing of the recipe was in the Elegant but Easy cookbook from 1960.
 While I am sure some got the recipe from this great cookbook, this was a recipe in which word of mouth helped secure its place as a favorite appetizer to the women of the ’60s and ’70s.
-This is probably the reason why the recipe is called by so many different names which you will see highlighted as I talk about 1960s, 1970s and the attempt to update the appetizer in the early 2000s.
+This is probably the reason why the recipe is called by so many different names which you will see highlighted as I talk about the 1960s, 1970s, and the attempt to update the appetizer in the early 2000s.

-As mentioned this recipe was definitely a big favorite in the 1960s.
+As mentioned this recipe was a big favorite in the 1960s.
 It was submitted in 1962 to Dorothy Dean’s (a popular food columnist) Summer Recipes Contest.
-While the recipe which was called Meatballs a la Twist did not get top prize, it was given an honorable mention and the recipe was called a “real conversation piece”.
+While the recipe which was called Meatballs a la Twist did not get the top prize, it was given an honorable mention and the recipe was called a “real conversation piece”.
 A 1966 author jokes that they got the recipe from a friend, who got it from a friend, who got it from a friend.
 She was shocked to find out that the sauce was just equal parts chili sauce and grape jelly and called it an “unlikely combination if I ever heard one” It also mentions that every person who gets the recipe thinks the ingredients are a mistake.
 Even the 1967 edition of Elegant but Easy says that the chafing dish meatballs are “probably the most popular hors d’oeuvres in the book”.

 In the 1970s this recipe was still going quite strong.
 Cecily Brownstone wrote about the meatballs in 1974 under the name Ruth Kochman’s Party Meatballs as they were the specialty of the hostess who hailed from Long Island, New York.
-In a 1972 article it is mentioned that the author got the recipe from her sister who lived in Atlanta who serves them “whenever she entertains” and they “always make a great hit”.
-At a 1970s church picnic many were wondering about the ingredients in the cocktail meatballs.
-Some guessed honey, molasses or brown sugar and was surprised that the actual ingredients were just chili sauce and grape jelly.
+In a 1972 article, it is mentioned that the author got the recipe from her sister who lived in Atlanta who serves them “whenever she entertains” and they “always make a great hit”.
+At a 1970s church picnic, many were wondering about the ingredients in the cocktail meatballs.
+Some guessed honey, molasses, or brown sugar and were surprised that the actual ingredients were just chili sauce and grape jelly.
 When asked where the woman who brought the dish got the recipe from, she said it was from a guest at another party she had attended.
 The group named the dish Mysterious Meatballs.
 A recipe for Tangy Buffet Meatballs was found in a 1979 newspaper with the promise that “there are no exotic ingredients or well-kept secrets to the preparation of Tangy Buffet Meatballs”.
 The article goes on to say that the readers will love this recipe and although the ingredient combo is unusual they are most likely already in the pantry.

 In the 2000s, one starts to see this recipe get mentioned again in newspaper columns but usually with an updated twist.
 A 2000 article called the meatballs an “old favorite” when writing about a fundraising cookbook for a public television station.
 The grape jelly meatballs were included in the book and to the recipe was added a bit of soy and hoisin sauce.
-In probably one of the more head scratching names for these meatballs, they were called in a 2001 newspaper Italian meatballs.
-I am sure I am not alone about the images that get conjured up when hearing Italian meatballs and it is not ones drape in a sauce of grape jelly and chili sauce!
-I am guessing these might have gotten the name due to the crushed red pepper flakes that was added to the sauce.
-As we head into 2003, a recipe called No Fuss Meatballs uses frozen meatballs while adding soy sauce and Dijon mustard.
+In probably one of the more head-scratching names for these meatballs, they were called in a 2001 newspaper Italian meatballs.
+I am sure I am not alone about the images that get conjured up when hearing Italian meatballs and it is not one drape in a sauce of grape jelly and chili sauce!
+I am guessing these might have gotten the name due to the crushed red pepper flakes that were added to the sauce.
+As we head into 2003, a recipe called No-Fuss Meatballs uses frozen meatballs while adding soy sauce and Dijon mustard.
 The meatballs were included in a 2008 newspaper article for quick meals.
 They were called Saucy Meatballs and this one too uses frozen meatballs but swaps out the chili sauce for barbeque sauce.
 Also suggests serving them over mashed potatoes or pasta for a complete meal.